PnCodeBreaker/AnimeWatchList/README.md

 # AnimeWatchList
 <b>Personal Repo for Learning/Implementing Redux State Management with third party Authentication/Verification Like Google OAuth and also JWT(Token), Creating a CRUD MERN Stack Application.
-Where users can create accounts and add Anime shows List and Like other user's Anime List.</b>
+Where users can create accounts and add Anime shows List and Like other user's Anime List along with Searching Anime by name or tags.</b>
 <br>
 ## Live Website :- https://animewatchlistpn21.netlify.app/
 Backend Deployed in heroku and db in mongoDb Atlas.